 Postpartum abdominal cramps are painful, thus, you might need a heating pad to ease abdominal cramping.

 7. Prescribed medicines

-If you have a C-section delivery, you have to take pain medication, Motrin, Tylenol, every 6 to 8 hours or a stool softener every day.
-Watch for any sign of infections.
-If you get any sort on infection after delivery.
-You have to take antibiotics.
+Moreover, If you have a C-section delivery, you have to take pain medication, Motrin, Tylenol, every 6 to 8 hours or a stool softener every day.
+Watch out for any sign of infections after delivery.

 8. Sanitary napkins